goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 - Create Hello World applications

-Before proceeding, here is an overview of the sections.
+Before proceeding further, let's have an overview of the sections.

-- **Preparations:** -- Prerequisites and preparations you need to make to start a web application project using BlueBream.
+- **Preparations:** -- This section discusses about the prerequisites and preparations user need to start a web application project using BlueBream.

-- **Installation:** -- Instructions for installing BlueBream.
+- **Installation:** -- It gives the user instructions for installing BlueBream.

-- **Creating a sample project:** -- Explain creating a sample project using ``bluebream`` project template.
+- **Creating a sample project:** -- This section explains the user how to create a sample web application project using ``bluebream`` project template.

-- **Building the application:** -- Explain how to build the application using Buildout.
+- **Building the application:** -- This section explains the user to build the application using Buildout.

-- **Basic usage:** -- Explain the basic usage of BlueBream commands.
+- **Basic usage:** -- This section explains the basic usage of BlueBream commands.

-- **Package directory structure:** -- Show the directory structure and describe the purpose of each directories and files.
+- **Package directory structure:** -- This section shows the directory structure and describes the purpose of each directory and files.

 - At the end, a few hello world examples are also given.